Karna98/django-project/Django_REST_Framework_Notes.md

         - opinion
         - votes

-    Topic can have multiple opinions and each opinion has total no of votes.
+    A Topic can have multiple opinions and each opinion has a total no of votes.
 ```
-On above premise let's build an REST API's using Django REST Framework.
+On the above premise let's build a REST API's using Django REST Framework.

-1. Lets first decide endpoints of API's we have to work.
+1. Let's first decide the endpoints of API's we have to work on.

     | EndPoints | Method | Description |
     | --------- | ------ | ----------- |